arjunaoverdrive/todo-list/README.md

 Installation steps:

 1. Install MySQL v 8.x.
 Create a schema and a user with admin rights for this schema.
+2. Build the app jar file.
+Use mvn package.
-2. Open the application.properties file, and replace the default values with the valid the DB credentials in spring.datasource parameters.
+3. Open the application.properties file, and replace the default values with the valid the DB credentials in spring.datasource parameters.
-3. Specify the server port.
+4. Specify the server port.
 Otherwise, the app will use port 8888.
-4. Create a bat file to run the app without having to open the command prompt.
+5. Create a bat file to run the app without having to open the command prompt.
 Insert the following content:
   chcp 1251
   start http://localhost:8888
   java -jar "C:\Users\Igor\Desktop\ToDoList_1.4.jar"